 Cold storage buildings are single-user industrial properties equipped to hold large-capacity coolers and freezers.
 They are specially built for large-scale national food distribution and manufacturing companies.

-Cold storages require seals on their docks and insulated overhead doors to keep products cold.
+Cold storage facilities require seals on their docks and insulated overhead doors to keep products cold.
 A specialized foundation is laid because the freezing, often sub-zero, temperatures in the coolers can cause slabs to crack.
-Cold storage properties are located mostly near state and national highways and in places with a sufficient supply of electricity.
+Cold storage industrial buildings are located mostly near state and national highways and in places with a sufficient supply of electricity.

 3. Hazardous Material Warehouse Buildings

 Hazardous materials (HAZMAT) warehouses are used to store biological, chemical, radiological, and/or physical hazardous materials.
-These materials can be flammable, corrosive, or dangerous to living beings and the environment.
-Highly specialized facilities like these need to follow safety protocols set by various regulatory bodies.
+These industrial materials can be flammable, corrosive, or dangerous to living beings and the environment.
+Highly specialized industrial buildings like these need to follow safety protocols set by various regulatory bodies.

 A warehouse operated by a third-party logistics provider (3PL) must be certified to handle hazardous materials.
 As per OSHA, not more than 60 gallons of Class 1 (explosives) or Class 2 (hazardous gases) material and not more than 120 gallons of Class 3 material (flammable liquids) should be kept in a single storage cabinet.
 HAZMAT buildings include special features to protect workers and the surrounding community from these hazards.